 This is an article on the subject of my dissertation Arranging Reality.
 The Editing Mechanisms of the World’s First Yiddish Newspaper, the Kurant (Amsterdam, 1686-1687).
-June 27, 2014 I defended the dissertation at the University of Amsterdam.
+A more recent and more reliable post on this subject can be found here on this website.
+On June 27, 2014 I defended the dissertation at the University of Amsterdam.
 You can read the entire dissertation in digital form by clicking here.

 Dit artikel gaat over het onderwerp van mijn proefschrift Arranging Reality.
 The Editing Mechanisms of the World’s First Yiddish Newspaper, the Kurant (Amsterdam, 1686-1687).
+Een recenter en betrouwbaarder artikel over dit onderwerp kun je hier op deze website lezen.
 Op 27 juni 2014 heb ik mijn proefschrift verdedigd aan de Universiteit van Amsterdam.
-Je kunt het complete proefschrift in digitale vorm lezen door hier te klikken.
+Je kunt het complete proefschrift (met Nederlandse samenvatting in digitale vorm lezen door hier te klikken.

 The Dinstagishe un Fraytagishe Kuranten (Amsterdam, 1686-1687) was the world’s first Yiddish newspaper.
 The only other Dutch Yiddish newspaper that is known to us is the Vokhentlikhe Berikhtn (January 10, 1781).
 Why and how did the Yiddish press begin in the Netherlands, why did the Dutch Yiddish newspapers display such little “Jewish” content, and why were they so short-lived?